-Chapters > Chapters > Chapter 14: 1989: ADL Attorney Dale Schwartz Revisionist of Judge Roan’s Charge to Jury
+Chapters > Chapters > Chapter 14: 1989: ADL Attorney Dale Schwartz Revisionism of Judge Roan Statement to Jury Final st of Judge Roan’s Charge to Jury Final

-Chapter 14: 1989: ADL Attorney Dale Schwartz Revisionist of Judge Roan’s Charge to Jury
+Chapter 14: 1989: ADL Attorney Dale Schwartz Revisionism of Judge Roan Statement to Jury Final st of Judge Roan’s Charge to Jury Final

 In 1988, ADL Attorney Dale Schwartz was interviewed by Howard Simmons, Jewish Times: Voices of the American Jewish Experience (Boston: Houghton Mifflin, 1988), 24-25.
 Schwartz is interviewed about the case on pages 18-31):